 The London Business Hub Business Support programme is part funded by the European Regional Development Fund’s (ERDF’s) Hub & Spoke project.

 Related Case Studies

 Hear how Private Drama Events has benefited from London Business Hub support.

 Hear how ‘Jam24Global’ is navigating COVID-19 with London Business Hub support.

 Harkiran Kalsi Designs and Illustrations

-Hear how Harkiran Kalsi Designs and Illustrations is pushing through the challenges of COV...
+Hear how Harkiran Kalsi Designs & Illustrations is benefiting from London Business Hub sup...